WebexSamples/audio_files_int_wxcc/README.md

 - **PORT**:
   - Example: `5000`
   - Description: The port number on which your application will run.
-You can use the default port or choose another available port.
+You can use the default port or choose another available port. **if you change the port, you need to change the value if the proxy field in the [vite.config.js](frontend/vite.config.js) file**

 - **CLIENT_ID**:
   - Format: `YOUR_WXCC_CLIENTID`